advanced-cropper/vue-advanced-cropper/example/docs/tutorials/custom-stencil.md

 #### Handling `dragEvent`

 The `dragEvents` is the instance of [DragEvent](/events/drag-event.html) class.
-We should resize our handler in a such way that the mouse cursor will be in **the exactly same point** of handler where user started dragging.
-That's is what user anticipate.
+We should resize our handler in a such way that the mouse cursor will be in **the exactly same point** of handler where user ends dragging.
+That's is what he anticipates.

 Fortunately, it has method `shift` that tells us the needed shift to achieve this task
 ```js